ingonyama-zk/icicle/README.md

 ## Docker

-We offer a simple Docker container so you can simply run ICICLE without settig everything up locally.
+We offer a simple Docker container so you can simply run ICICLE without setting everything up locally.

 ```
 docker build -t <name_of_your_choice> .